Sales Onboarding Curriculum Design for SaaS in 2027

 A defensible product track covers 9 modules across 14 calendar days, roughly 42 hours of seat time plus 18 hours of self-paced video.

-- Module P1 — Company narrative and competitive landscape (4h): founding story, current ARR band, top 3 competitors with named win/loss ratios from Crayon or Klue.
+- Module P1 — Company narrative and competitive market (4h): founding story, current ARR band, top 3 competitors with named win/loss ratios from Crayon or Klue.

 - Module P2 — Persona deep-dive (6h): 3 ICP personas with named buyer titles, day-in-the-life pains, and the 5 questions each persona asks unprompted in discovery.